 Students with Junior or Senior standing can use the following table as a guide for available courses and their translation to Goucher Physics requirements.
 View a full listing of courses.

 |Phy 350||Quantum Mechanics I||Ph3061||Fall|

 Goucher's formal program with Sussex has been ended.
-However, Goucher students can still take a semester abroad by contacting the Office of International Studies directly.
+However, Goucher students can still take a semester abroad by contacting the Office of Global Education directly.
 University of Sussex was voted England's "Best Place to Be" in World University Rankings 2008 for its highly innovative and engaging courses, state-of-the-art resources, and prime location.

 Students with Sophomore through Senior standing can use the following table as a guide for available courses and their translation to Goucher Physics requirements.